PyAV-Org/PyAV/.github/ISSUE_TEMPLATE/user-help.md

 ---
-name: Build bug report
+name: User help
-about: Report on an issue while building or installing PyAV.
+about: Request help with using PyAV.
-title: "FOO does not build."
+title: "How do I FOO?"
-labels: build
+labels: 'user help'
 assignees: ''

 ---